hugolepeytre/Genetic-Multi-Agent-Travelling-Salesman/README.txt

 Problems :
+Bad without elitism
 Converges too quickly, doesn't explore enough possibilities ?
 What is duration ?
 And customer duration requirement ?

-TODO :
-Add graphs of evolution
-Check computation of validity
-Make distance a float ?
+Do all 23 : 17h51 to 18h38m 200 gen, 4* children